chadmcrowell/killercoda-scenarios/ckad/node-affinity/step1.md

 > NOTE: Make sure the container remains in a running state

-Ensure that the pod is scheduled to the preferred node.
+Ensure that the pod is scheduled to the `controlplane` node.